-If you or your children are at risk of family or domestic violence or sexual assault, you should call the police on 000.
+If you or your children are at immediate risk of family or domestic violence or sexual assault, you should call the police on 000.

-If you fear for the safety of your children, you can contact the police or apply at a Local Court for an apprehended domestic violence order (ADVO).
-See $\succ$ Chapter 5.
+Police can apply for an apprehended domestic violence order (ADVO).
+See > Chapter 5.

-Urgent Applications to the Family Law Court
+Urgent Applications to the Federal Circuit and Family Court of Australia

 You should get legal advice as quickly as possible if you or your children are in danger.
 You can apply to the court for an urgent order for your children to live with you.
-If your child is at risk of harm you may be exempted from having to participate in FDR and other pre-action procedures and be able to go straight to court.
+If your child is at risk of harm, you may be exempted from having to participate in FDR and other pre-action procedures and be able to go straight to court.

-In a genuine emergency, a court can make orders without the usual requirement that notice be given to the other parent.
-An order made without the other parent being present is called an ex parte order.
+In a genuine emergency, a court can make orders without the usual requirement that notice be given to the other party.
+An order made without the other party being present is called an ex parte order.

 The court can also make a temporary order about the children, called an interim order.
-If there are risks to the child's safety then an interim order should be made to protect the child from this risk.
+If there are risks to the child's safety, then an interim order should be made to protect the child from this risk.

-The Family Law Court can also give you a protection order (called an injunction in family law) for you and the children, where there is a clear threat to you or your children's safety or welfare.
+The Federal Circuit and Family Court of Australia can also give you a protection order (called an injunction in family law) for you and the children, where there is a clear threat to you or your children's safety or welfare.

-If you are asked to complete the Family DOORS Triage Risk screening survey you should do this as soon as possible as this will determine whether your case will be placed in the Evatt List.
+If you are asked to complete the Family DOORS Triage Risk Screening Questionnaire, you should do this as soon as possible as this will determine whether your case will be placed in the Evatt List.
 (See $\geq$ above).

-If your child has been sexually or physically abused, the court will also assess whether your case should be put in the Magellan list.
+If your child has been sexually abused or is at high risk of being sexually abused, the court will also assess whether your case should be put in the Magellan list.